kalkalio/Roblox_SkinApp/README.md

 3. Follow the simple steps, and you're ready to go!

 ## Contributing 🤝
-We welcome contributions to improve SkinHelperApp!
+We welcome contributions to improve Roblox_SkinApp!
 You can help by:
 - Reporting bugs via [issues](link-to-issues).
 - Suggesting new features or improvements.